 6. Give presents that aren’t just chocolate

 Think about other options for Easter gifts/treats to complement a bit of chocolate – think outside the chocolate square!
-Things like a set of new pjyamas, Easter craft kids, or bunny books are just as exciting as a mix chocolate gift bag.
+Things like a set of new pyjamas, Easter craft kids, or bunny books are just as exciting as a mixed chocolate gift bag.

 7. Teach them to eat mindfully

 Teach kids how to enjoy chocolate, by encouraging them to eat slowly, savour every mouthful and pay attention to the taste and texture when they are eating.
 This will honestly help them to be content with a smaller amount and feel more satisfied.

 8. Stay active!

 Easter is also a great opportunity for family activity.
 This could include family walks, bike rides, games of soccer in the park, family basketball, beach cricket or even homemade obstacle courses in the backyard instead of another Easter milk chocolate gold bunny!

 9. And finally, when it comes to the Easter chocolate sugar rush, don’t…

 - Skip breakfast – otherwise, the request for chocolate will come too early!!

 - Keep leftover chocolate on the counter within easy reach.

 - Let kids take their chocolate into their rooms.